xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_Head_en.md

 ### Install
 1. After downloading GameRiver Pro from Unity's Asset Store, go to: "Assets->Import Package->Custom Package...".
-2. In the Import Assets window, find and select the GameDriver Pro UnityPackage file.
+2. In the Import Assets window, find and select the RocketDriver Pro UnityPackage file.
 3. Once Unity appears in the Import Packages window, verify that Import is selected for all projects, then click the Import button at the bottom right of the window.
-4. All GameDriver Pro files will be added to Assets/GameDriver.
+4. All RocketDriver Pro files will be added to Assets/JLGames/RocketDriver.

 You can also select the desired section to import.

 ### support
-If you want to quickly understand the important features in GameDriver Pro, you can directly refer to the examples in GameDriver/Samples.
+If you want to quickly understand the important features in RocketDriver Pro, you can directly refer to the examples in JLGames/RocketDriver/Samples.

-If you want to learn more about the design ideas and details of each functional module in GameDriver Pro, you can find more information and FAQs in [Online Help](https://www.xuzhuoxi.com/GameDriver-Docs/) .
+If you want to learn more about the design ideas and details of each functional module in RocketDriver Pro, you can find more information and FAQs in [Online Help](https://www.xuzhuoxi.com/RocketDriver-Docs/) .

-If you can't find the information you're looking for, please [file an issue](https://github.com/xuzhuoxi/GameDriver-Docs/issues/new) (or submit a pull request) to describe your experience.
+If you can't find the information you're looking for, please [file an issue](https://github.com/xuzhuoxi/RocketDriver-Docs/issues/new) (or submit a pull request) to describe your experience.

 Or contact the author: xuzhuoxi@gmail.com or mailxuzhuoxi@163.com

 # Features
-Source code storage locations in GameDriver Pro are regular.
+Source code storage locations in RocketDriver Pro are regular.
-+ The source code in **GameDriver/Runtime/CSharp** only depends on the C# standard library, ** does not depend on the Unity standard library.
++ The source code in **JLGames/RocketDriver/Runtime/CSharp** only depends on the C# standard library, ** does not depend on the Unity standard library.
 It is an extension to C#.

-+ The source code in **GameDriver/Runtime/Actions** depends on CSharp and the Unity standard library.
++ The source code in **JLGames/RocketDriver/Runtime/Actions** depends on CSharp and the Unity standard library.
 It is a functional extension to the Unity engine.

-+ The source code in **GameDriver/Runtime/Games** depends on CSharp and Actions.
++ The source code in **JLGames/RocketDriver/Runtime/Games** depends on CSharp and Actions.
 It is a general implementation of system functions commonly used in the game development process.

 ## Functional Overview

-### GameDriver/Runtime/CSharp
+### JLGames/RocketDriver/Runtime/CSharp
-The namespace is **JLGames.GameDriver.CSharp**
+The namespace is **JLGames.RocketDriver.CSharp**
 + Algs
   Transparent algorithm related functions
   + AStar